cburschka/lyx/development/Win32/packaging/installer/Readme.txt

   extract NSISList-Unicode\NSISList.dll from the second archive to the folder \Plugins\x86-unicode of NSIS's installation folder
 - download the plugin ShellLink (https://nsis.sourceforge.io/ShellLink_plug-in)
   extract Unicode\Plugins\ShellLink.dll from the archive to the folder \Plugins\x86-unicode of NSIS's installation folder
-- download the plugin nsProcess (https://nsis.sourceforge.io/NsProcess_plugin) with unicode support extract Plugin\nsProcessW.dll from the archive to the folder \Plugins\x86-unicode of NSIS's installation folder and rename it to nsProcess.dll extract Include\nsProcess.nsh from the archive to the folder \Include of NSIS's installation folder
 - Go to the Qt-kit directory, which you have specified as CMAKE_PREFIX_PATH before compiling in CMake Gui, enter the bin folder, copy these files:
    Qt5Concurrent.dll"